 (c) the Data Subject has provided Explicit Consent to the proposed transfer after being informed of any potential risks; or

-(d) the transfer is necessary for one of the other reasons set out in the GDPR including the performance of a contract between us and the Data Subject, reasons of public interest, to establish, exercise or defend legal claims or to protect the vital interests of the Data Subject where the Data Subject is physically or legally incapable of giving Consent and, in some limited cases, for our legitimate interest.
+(d) the transfer is necessary for one of the other reasons set out in the UK GDPR including the performance of a contract between us and the Data Subject, reasons of public interest, to establish, exercise or defend legal claims or to protect the vital interests of the Data Subject where the Data Subject is physically or legally incapable of giving Consent and, in some limited cases, for our legitimate interest.

 12.1 Rights and requests

 Data Subjects have rights when it comes to how we handle their Personal Data.
 These include rights to:

 (a) withdraw Consent to Processing at any time;

 (b) receive certain information about the Data Controller's Processing activities;

 (c) request access to their Personal Data that we hold;

 (d) prevent our use of their Personal Data for direct marketing purposes;